mozilla/socorro-infra/terraform/README.md

 * `environment`: A prefix used to designate a logical deployment group.
 * `secret_bucket`: The name of the bucket in which *secrets* are stored; more on this below.
+* `subnets`: The name of one or more VPC subnets (comma-delimited) that you wish to launch infra in.

 You're welcome to deal with this in any number of ways.
 I suggest putting the keys and bucket name in `terraform.tfvars` and specifying the environment at